b install

 Examples

-Install all binaries from config
+Install all from config

 Install a specific binary